 The Reverend A. J. Gordon of Boston, MA speaks at commencement.

-Reverend Arthur Little of Boston, Massachusetts speaks at Commencement.
+Reverend Arthur Little of Boston, MA, speaks at commencement.

 Charles Cuthbert Hall, President of Union Theological Seminary, speaks at commencement.

 Deeded to the Trustees by Mrs. Wheaton in 1894, this house was also known as the Brick Cottage or Wheaton Retreat.
 It was used as an infirmary because of its “airy rooms and sunny exposure” until the purchase of King… Read More »

 Acquired when Mrs. Wheaton deeded the “Gravel Lot” to the Trustees in 1894, it was used for several purposes before being demolished in 1972.
 Originally used as a harness shop, the Wheeler or “New” House had been remodeled into a… Read More »